GusMonod/index-me/Readme.md

 Given a list of tokens, outputs data to check the zipf law.

 ```
-./bin/zipf < tokens.data
+./bin/zipf < corpus/corpus.tok
 ```

 ### Intermediary file generator

-Constructs a part of the index and serializes it to a set of files.
+Constructs a part of the index and serializes it to a set of files, whose paths are written to the standard output.

 ```
-./bin/intermediary-indexes $INTERMEDIARY_LOCATION < tokens.data
+./bin/construct < corpus/corpus.tok > partfile.paths  # can take a few minutes
 ```

 ### Intermediary files merger

-Merges the intermediary files into one index
+Merges the intermediary files into a single index.

 ```
-./bin/indexes-merger $INTERMEDIARY_LOCATION > index.data
+./bin/merger < partfile.paths > index.data
 ```